ace-dent/pngslim/readme.txt

 # History

 v1.1 2020
+- Added ForceRGBA option.
+Certain applications require .png files to be in the RGB+Alpha color mode, at the cost of compression.
+Default is off.
 - Improved script readability: Indentation; More consistent label and variable naming
 - Fixed up typos and small details in Readme.
 - Bundled programs will no longer be UPX compressed.
-The space saving is unnecessary and will provide a minor speed up.
+The space saving is not necessary and provides a minor speed up.
 Programs' license information added.
 - Updated 'pngrewrite.exe' to version 1.4.0 (was 1.3.0).
 Maintenance release.
 - Updated 'pngout.exe' to 13-Feb-2015 release (was 22-Sep-2009).
 This gives
 better randomness when the -r switch is used; Fixes -f5 to generate block